-- Health and fitness
+- Family

-- Holiday
+- Finance

-- Home and garden
+- Games and puzzles

-- Hobbies

-- Languages

-- Law

-- Lifestyle
+- Guidebooks

 - Local history

 - Maps and guides

 - Self-help

 - Technical manuals

 Neither of the above lists is comprehensive.
-Where there is uncertainty as to eligibility, publishers are asked to discuss their projects with the Welsh Books Council's Grants Department before submitting an application.
+Where there is uncertainty as to eligibility, publishers are asked to discuss their projects with the Books Council's Publishing Development Department before submitting an application.
+Contact information can be found at the end of this document.

-Please note that in order to avoid double-funding publishing projects, the Publishing Grants Panel will consider the following questions:
+Please note that to avoid double-funding publishing projects, the Publishing Grants Subcommittee will consider the following questions:

-- Has the author received a full-time salary in order to work on the material that is to be published? - Has a form of remuneration of any kind, such as a period of paid sabbatical leave, grant funding (from a source other than the WBC), a scholarship, bursary or financial prize been awarded to work on the material prepared for the publishing project? - Is a source of funding such as those listed above available for the proposed work? - Is there a connection between the work to be published and the post held by the author? - If the author is employed by a university, will the proposed publication be submitted for the REF? - Has the work been completed outside working hours or in addition to the expected responsibilities relating to a post? - Without the award of funding is the work likely to be published (at all / in Wales)? - Does the application present a sufficiently strong need for funding?
+- Has the author received a full-time salary to work on the material that is to be published? - Has any form of remuneration, such as a period of paid sabbatical leave, grant funding (from a source other than BCW), a scholarship, bursary or financial prize been awarded to work on the material prepared for the publishing project? - Is a source of funding such as those listed above available for the proposed work? - Is there a connection between the work to be published and the post held by the author? - If the author is employed by a university, will the proposed publication be submitted for the REF? - Has the work been completed outside working hours or in addition to the expected responsibilities relating to a post? - Without the award of funding is the work likely to be published (at all / in Wales)? - Does the application present a sufficiently strong need for funding?

-If the Publishing Grants Panel believe that the work has or should be funded from a source other than the WBC they will consider the following options:
+If the Publishing Grants Subcommittee believe that the work has or should be funded from a source other than BCW they will consider the following options:

-- To provide funding for no more than 50% of the maximum sum allowable by the scheme. - In cases where the Panel are not convinced that sufficient need has been shown and that the work has received significant funding from another source the application may be rejected for funding.
+- To provide funding for no more than 50% of the maximum sum allowable by the scheme. - In cases where the Subcommittee are not convinced that sufficient need has been shown and that the work has received significant funding from another source, the application may be rejected for funding.